Meet Simon

 I completed my Masters degree in Clinical Psychology at Appalachian State University in 2010.
 I trained at the University Psychology Clinic and the University Counseling Center.
 I completed my internship administering psychological assessments, co-leading group therapy sessions, and providing individual therapy with adjudicated adolescent boys at the Swannanoa Valley Youth Development Center near Asheville.

 After earning my Masters degree, I served in several roles, including Managing Director and therapist at CooperRiis Healing Community in Asheville.
-Through my work at CooperRiis, I had the pleasure of serving a diverse population of people with a wide range of mentall health challenges.
+Through my work at CooperRiis, I had the pleasure of serving a diverse population of people with a wide range of mental health challenges.
 There, I developed a passion for working with people using a strengths-based, compassionate approach to treatment.
-In addition to my therapy practice, I also work at Asheville Testing, conducting comprehensive neuropsychological evaluations.
+In addition to my therapy practice, which occurs through Asheville Testing, I also conduct comprehensive psychological evaluations at Asheville Testing.

 Outside of work, I love to spend time with my two kids.
 I enjoy trail running, hiking, and biking in these beautiful Blue Ridge mountains.
 I also love traveling and skiing in the winter months.